thvnx/lalvm/README.md

 LALVM emits DWARF 5 debug info with `DW_LANG_Ada2012`.
 Source locations are attached to every MLIR operation and carried through to LLVM IR.

+Each named Ada object (variable, constant, named number, parameter) carries a `NameLoc` in the Ada dialect, which `FinalizeAdaObjectPass` consumes to emit `dbg.declare` (for stack variables) or `dbg.value` (for constants and named numbers).
+Enum types produce `DICompositeType` entries with one `DIEnumerator` per literal.

+Function calls use `CallSiteLoc` to link the call site with the callee's declaration location.
+Binary operators that resolve to a declaration (e.g. user-defined overloaded operators) likewise use `CallSiteLoc`.

 To inspect source locations in the MLIR output: